 Strengths

-• +$0.045/min is among the cheapest in this category
++Per-minute pricing is the cheapest economics in this category

-• +Real-time bidding for inbound call buying
++Real-time bidding for inbound call buying is unique here

-• +Strong fit for pay-per-call performance marketing
++Strong fit for pay-per-call lead-gen verticals

 Trade-offs

-• Not a marketing-attribution tool (different shape from CallRail)
+−Not a marketing-attribution tool (different shape from CallRail)

-• Narrower use case (performance marketing only)
+−Narrower use case (performance marketing only)

 Pay-as-you-go